TobiasHerlitz/n-puzzle/README.md

 ### Before finishing

-- 🚧 Remove lodash if i havent used it
-- 🚧 Remove the react context boilerplate if it's not used
+- ✅ Remove the react context boilerplate if it's not used
-- 🚧 Remove hooks that aren't used
+- ✅ Remove hooks that aren't used
 - 🚧 Add steps to run project if reviewer doesn't have bun installed
 - 🚧 Clean up scripts in package.json
 - 🚧 Overall look at readme.
 Fill or remove terminology if applicable.
 Review and manually test "Getting started"